devicetree-org/devicetree-specification/source/devicetree-basics.rst

 In this example, the interrupt-map-mask property has a value of ``<0xf800 0 0 7>``.
-This mask is applied to a child unit interrupt specifier before performing a lookup in the interruptmap table.
+This mask is applied to a child unit interrupt specifier before performing a lookup in the *interrupt-map* table.

 To perform a lookup of the open-pic interrupt source number for INTB for IDSEL 0x12 (slot 2), function 0x3, the following steps would be